Reindeer in the Spotlight - filming Lapland reindeer

 It was not a coincident that the first episode of the travel show Seeking the World, originally from Hong Kong, was filmed in Lapland.
 The crew enjoyed the Arctic filming experience, and according to the host and executive producer Joe Ma and his wife Dr Karen Cheung, one of the benefits of Lapland as an Arctic filming location is the easily reachable wilderness.
 They think Finnish Lapland provides one of the most breathtaking natural environments in the world.
 Moreover, Karen adds:

-Seeking the world was mainly filmed in Rovaniemi and Luosto area during May 2017.
-It tells about people’s desire to follow their dreams and the several ways to make them come true.
-The program planner Eddy Pun thinks that in addition to the picturesque landscape of Lapland, the story and the cultural heritage of Sámi people was highly interesting from the point of view of a film producer.
+Seeking the World was mainly filmed in the Rovaniemi and Luosto areas during May 2017.
+It shows people’s desire to follow their dreams and several ways to make them come true.
+Program planner Eddy Pun thinks that in addition to the picturesque landscape of Lapland, the story and the cultural heritage of the Sámi people was highly interesting from the point of view of a film producer.

 “In the program, we also talk about the Finnish people.
-How they enjoy their daily life?
-How the Sámi people preserve their cultural identity and live in harmony with the nature?”
+How do they enjoy their daily life?
+How do the Sámi people preserve their cultural identity and live in harmony with nature?”
 Pun asks.

-Joe Ma and Karen Cheung, who are used to the busy life of Hong Kong, were especially impressed by the Finnish people’s respect towards the nature.
+Joe Ma and Karen Cheung, who are used to the busy life of Hong Kong, were especially impressed by the Finnish people’s respect toward the nature.

-The production team was ice fishing, chasing Northern lights and visiting Santa among many other activities.
-Joe Ma and Karen Cheung are hoping to return soon.
+The production team went ice fishing, chased Northern lights and visited Santa, among many other activities.
+Joe Ma and Karen Cheung hope to return soon.